Rang Rasiya: Release

 The film was screened at 2008 The Times BFI London Film Festival.

-Rang Rasiya had been languishing in post-production from the year 2008 due to the Censor Board's objection with certain bold scenes that involved paint and nudity.
-It has been given a release date of 7 November 2014.
+Rang Rasiya had been languishing in post-production from 2008 due to the Censor Board's objection with certain scenes that involved nudity.
+It was given a release date on 7 November 2014.

+Box office

+The film, made on a budget of ₹12 crore reportedly grossed ₹4.8 crore in India.